Alexgreating/userbot/README.md

 After executing the request it is necessary to request it using the identifier - `request_id`.
 This is the unique identifier of the performed request in Compass.

-After successfully sending a request to Compass, you can request the result with a 0.5 seconds interval using the [/request/get](#post-requestget).<br>
+After successfully sending a request to Compass, you can request the result with a 0.5 seconds interval using the [/request/get](#post-requestget) method.<br>

 Let's look at the scheme of getting the result by the example of sending a message from a bot:
-- performing the [/user/send](#post-usersend),  request by sending the text: Hello, this is bot :blush:
+- performing the [/user/send](#post-usersend) method, request by sending the text: Hello, this is bot :blush:
 - the request response will contain its `request_id`:
 ```json5
 {